avirshup/DockerMake/README.md

 #### Requirements
+Run `docker-make.py` from wherever you like.
 You'll need python2.7, pyyaml, docker-py, and access to a docker daemon.
 If you have pip and a docker-machine, you can run these commands to get set up:
 ```bash
 pip install pyyaml docker-py
 eval $(docker-machine env [machine-name])